 Long Lasting Heat

-The main benefit of a cast iron radiator is that it remains warm much longer than aluminum radiators and other radiators made from more conductive metals.
+The main benefit of cast iron radiators is that it remains warm much longer than aluminum radiators and other radiators made from more conductive metals.
 Cast iron takes a long time to heat up, but after it reaches a high temperature it takes much longer to cool back down again.
 That means that rooms are heated more evenly by cast iron radiators than they are aluminum radiators.

 Anchored for Safety